abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 - `config.tcl` file passes any configurations that has been already done like location of verilog files, location of sdc files, clock period, etc.
 - PDK specific configuration `sky130A_sky130_fd_sc_hd_config.tcl`
 - `smc_025um_model.mod` is the model file which contain the technological parameters of the 0.25um NMOS and PMOS Devices.
-- `sky130_inv.spice` file extraced from magic from `.mag` files and after analysis converted to `sky130_myinverter.lef` file to be used in OpenLane
+- `sky130_inv.spice` file extraced from magic from `.mag` files and after analysis converted to `sky130_myinverter.lef` file to be used in OpenLane.
+- This `my_base.sdc`(Synopsys Design Constraints) file is an ASCII text file (with the extension .sdc) that contains design constraints and timing assignments in the industry-standard Design Constraints format.

 ## References
 ---